 A minimum of 120 credits is required for the Bachelor of Science degree in Business Economics.
 Students must earn a grade of C or better in each 300- and 400-level course in the major field.

-Current Students: See the for more detailed course recommendations and refer to the for course descriptions and more degree requirements.
+Current Students: See the Recommended Academic Plans for more detailed course recommendations and refer to the University Bulletin for course descriptions and more degree requirements.
 Also be sure to check out Advice for Business Economics Majors and Career Tracks for Business Economics Majors.

 Students can also choose the concurrent major in Business Economics and Finance.